Simple Gifts: Lyrics

-Till by turning, turning we come ’round right.

 Several Shaker manuscripts indicate that this is a "dancing song" or a "quick dance".
 "Turning" is a common theme in Christian theology, but the references to "turning" in the last two lines have also been identified as dance instructions.
 When the traditional dance is performed properly, each dancer ends up where they started, "come 'round right".

 Tune

 A manuscript of Mary Hazzard of the New Lebanon, New York Shaker community records this original version of the melody.

 The song resembles, to a slight extent, several repetitions of the opening measures of William Byrd's renaissance composition, "The Barley Break", which Byrd intended to imitate country children playing a folk game.
-Similarly, Brackett is claimed to have come up with the song as an imitation of what folk music sounds like.

-A somewhat similar musical theme arises also in a brass ensemble work, Canzon per sonare no. 2, by Giovanni Gabrieli (c.1555-1612).
+A somewhat similar musical theme arises also in a brass ensemble work, Canzon per sonare no. 2, by Giovanni Gabrieli (c.1555–1612).

 "Lord of the Dance"

 English songwriter Sydney Carter adapted the original American Shaker tune and lyrics for his hymn "Lord of the Dance" published and copyrighted in 1963.

-The Carter hymn is also titled "I Am the Lord of the Dance" and "I Danced in the Morning."
+The Carter hymn is also titled "I Am the Lord of the Dance" and "I Danced in the Morning".

-In 1996, the Carter hymn were adapted without authorization or acknowledgments of the origins of the tune or Carter's lyrics by Ronan Hardiman for Michael Flatley's dance musical, Lord of the Dance.
-The melody is used at various points throughout the show, including the piece entitled, "Lord of the Dance."
+In 1996, the Carter hymn was adapted without authorization or acknowledgments of the origins of the tune or Carter's lyrics by Ronan Hardiman for Michael Flatley's dance musical, Lord of the Dance.
+The melody is used at various points throughout the show, including the piece entitled "Lord of the Dance".
 The musical's title and version of the "Lord of the Dance" have led to some confusion that the song and lyrics are Celtic; however they are of American and English origin.